David Seymour: ACT activism and candidacy

-Seymour is a long-time member of ACT, initially becoming involved in the political party through ACT on Campus while studying at Auckland University.
-While there, he became leader of the student organisation.
+Seymour is a long-time member of ACT.
+He initially got involved through the student organisation ACT on Campus at Auckland University, of which he was president.

 Seymour contested three elections before his eventual success in 2014.
 He first stood for ACT in in Mt Albert and was also ranked 37th on the party list.
 He was unsuccessful in the electorate, which was held by Helen Clark, the prime minister at the time, and with 1.51% of the party vote ACT returned only two members to parliament, leaving Seymour out.
-While living in Canada, Seymour contested the 2008 election for ACT as list-only candidate, ranked 55th.
+While living in Canada, Seymour contested the 2008 election for ACT as a list-only candidate, ranked 55th.

-At the 2011 general election, Seymour stood for ACT in the electorate, but the electorate was retained by National's Nikki Kaye.
+At the 2011 general election, Seymour stood for ACT in the electorate, but the electorate was retained by the National Party's Nikki Kaye.
 Seymour was ranked fifth on the party list, but with 1.07% of the party vote, ACT was unable to return any list MPs to parliament, and John Banks, who had retained the seat for ACT, was the party's only sitting member.

 Path to leadership, 2011–2014

 After the 2011 election, Seymour worked as a ministerial adviser for Banks, who was appointed an Associate Minister of Education for the John Key-led National government.
 Seymour assisted with the development of the government's Partnership Schools legislation.
 In late 2013, John Banks resigned from his ministerial positions following criminal charges in relation to electoral returns in his bid for the Auckland mayoralty in 2010.
 In June 2014 he announced he would resign from ACT Party leadership and not contest Epsom in the 2014 election.